Artwork by

 Types of OCD and its Symptoms

 Although all forms of OCD have symptoms in common, how they present themselves in daily life differs immensely from person to person.
 The content of a person's obsessions isn't eventually the critical part.
-Still, it's what feels essential at the moment to further our understanding.
+Still, it's what feels essential to further our understanding.
 We also need to understand OCD causes, OCD triggers, OCD stages, and more.
 But, subtypes for now:

 What are some common OCD subtypes?